20 Secrets Your Gynecologist Won’t Tell You

 Whether you’re rocking a landing strip, going bare, or keeping things au naturel, your doctor isn’t likely to pay your pubic hair preference much mind.
 “Groomed or un-groomed makes no differences,” says one male OB-GYN.
 However, he has noticed some trends in his practice: “Most people seem to be groomed these days.”
 And for those times when you do want to feel a bit more polished, add these overnight beauty products to your regular routine.

-There’s Nothing Sexual to Them About Seeing You Naked
+There’s Nothing Sexual to Your Gynecologist About Seeing You Naked

 After a while, seeing new people naked isn’t as exciting as it sounds.
 Most OB-GYNs are not titillated by the sight of yet another body.
 “Over time, that view becomes very clinical rather than sexual.
 I know to many patients, they don’t feel a difference, but I actually get a bit weirded out if people just whip off all their clothes in front of me,” says one doctor.